 2. Lay out their argument intelligently, playfully, or with enthusiasm

-3. Listen to each other and ask each other honest questions (not set-up questions) about the other‘s position.
+3. Listen to each other and ask honest questions (not set-up questions) about the other‘s position.

-Your children will learn that two adults can want different things, but are able to talk about it without anyone’s feelings getting hurt.
+Your children will learn that two adults can want different things but can talk about it without anyone’s feelings getting hurt.

-If you’d like to see your two children having a disagreement this way, you’ll know you are on the right track.
+If you see your children disagreeing this way, you’ll know you are on the right track.

 But that isn’t what most couples mean by “fighting.”

-Your children have tender nervous systems that respond easily to danger.
-When the two people, who’s job it is to protect them, are angry and agitated, it causes their bodies to go haywire.
-Like the Will Robinson robot, their systems are shouting “Danger, Will Robinson!!!”
+Your children have tender nervous systems that respond quickly to danger.
+When the two people, whose job is to protect them, are angry and agitated, their bodies go haywire.
+Like the Will Robinson robot, their systems shout, “Danger, Will Robinson!!!”

 If that happens twice a week, they may live in a chronic state of agitation that will impact every bodily organ.

-You don’t need to be shouting and calling names to create this chaos.
-Chronic marital tension can also do harm.
+You don’t need to shout and call names to create this chaos.
+Chronic marital tension can also harm.

 Differences in sleep/wake patterns, work/life balance, spending vs savings, or sex might be some of these “hang around forever” type differences.

-Setting aside 20-40 minutes on a regular bases to try to get a better understanding of your spouse’s perspective is important and useful, but not in front of the children.
-Tempers flare quickly and unpredictability in “perpetual” problems.
+Setting aside 20-40 minutes regularly to better understand your spouse’s perspective is essential and valuable, but not in front of the children.
+Tempers can flare quickly and unpredictability in “perpetual” problems.

-Solvable problems, or complains, can be issues you can bring up respectfully, because they have clear, concrete solutions.
-What’s more, when the complaint focuses on the solution (and not a ‘flaw’ in your spouse) it sends the message that asking for behavior change is a normal thing people do.
+Solvable problems or complaints can be issues you can bring up respectfully because they have clear, concrete solutions.
+Moreover, when the complaint focuses on the solution (and not a ‘flaw’ in your spouse), it sends the message that asking for behavior change is normal.

-But your partner has to be receptive to the complaint as well, and respond non-defensively.
-Given that if a complaint is made, 85% of the time women (vs men) make it, gives plenty of opportunity for husbands to demonstrate respect for their wives and a willingness to be responsive and accept influence.
-Great lessons for the little ones.
+However, your partner must also be receptive to the complaint and respond non-defensively.
+If a complaint is made, 85% of the time, women (vs. men) make it, giving husbands plenty of opportunity to demonstrate respect for their wives and a willingness to be responsive and accept influence—great lessons for the little ones.

 You can learn more about how to make effective complaints here.